-Like so many others who live with PTSD or other chronic illness, people often ask, “what does it feel like?”
-I wrote this poem to explain what it feels like for me to live with post-traumatic stress disorder.
+Like so many others who live with PTSD or other chronic illness, people often ask me, “What does it feel like?”

 It doesn’t matter if it’s cold, hot, sunny, snowing or raining